 Merrill B Hille

-A topic of current research interest covered in depth in order to follow a line of investigation and critically evaluate the strengths and limitations of various experimental strategies.
+Focuses on experimental design in cell biology.
+A topic of current research interest is covered in depth in order to follow a line of investigation and critically evaluate the strengths and limitations of various experimental strategies.
 Offered: jointly with BIOL 546.

 Developmental Cell Biology: This course is the first of a series of 3 CONJ courses in Developmental Biology.
 This autumn quarter it will meet the first 5 weeks of the quarter (September 29th - November 1st).
 We will focus on establishment of cell polarity, cell migration and adhesion.
 These processes are pivotal to generating morphogenetic form in embryos.
 We will evaluate key studies and introduce new experimental techniques that are advancing our current understanding of the mechanisms that underlie cell migration and adhesion.
 After covering the historical background of our understanding of how cells migrate and adhere, we will read current papers integrating signaling and the mechanisms of morphogenesis in early embryogenesis.